thommey/eggdrop-github-py/README.md

 Always start eggdrop with the venv activated if you used this method.

+# Installation
+Put the script in your scripts/-Folder and add `pysource scripts/github.py` to the end of your eggdrop.conf.

 You also need to register a Github Webhook (all events is fine, only some events are currently supported) with your public IP/Port and copy the secret into the script.

 # Package versions